-- We will provide training and development to support staff in developing active listening skills, and empathy so that when interacting with pupils, the pupils will feel heard and valued. - We aim not to interrogate or lecture pupils.
-Develop staff training in the art of good listening, dialogue, empathy and understanding instead of asking a series of questions/ giving lectures. - For some pupils, opportunities will be provided with a trusted adult to explore their feelings further in a reflective way. - A behaviour policy that recognises the importance of relationships and of repairing these relationships when they are ruptured (as they are during the school day!), not simply rewarding or punishing 'good' or 'bad' behaviour but resolution and interactive repair.
+- We will provide training and development to support staff to aid the development of active listening skills, effective dialogue, empathy and understanding so that when interacting with pupils, the pupils will feel heard and valued. - We aim not to interrogate or lecture pupils, or ask extended series of questions or give lectures. - For some pupils, opportunities will be provided with a trusted adult to explore their feelings further in a reflective way. - Provide for stakeholders in a way that is in keeping with a behaviour policy that recognises the importance of relationships and of repairing these relationships when they are ruptured (as they are during the school day!). - Ensure that we are not simplistically rewarding or punishing 'good' or 'bad' behaviour.
+Resolution and interactive repair are key tenets of our work.